-The ingots of the three alloys were melted and degassing degased procedure was carried out using hexachloroethane (C2Cl6).
-The pouring temperature of the molten metal in the mold was 1000K or 723°C. Six K-type thermocouples at different locations along of the wedge casting were placed, as illustrated in Figure 1 (a).
-Time-temperature curves were obtained at those eachlocations using the thermocouple reading.
-The thickness increases gradually from 6mm at location 1 to 34mm at location 6as shown in Figure 1 (b).
-It is expected that location 1 faces hasthe fastest cooling rate while location 6faces hasthe slowest cooling among rate ofthe six locations.
+The ingots of the three alloys were melted and degased using hexachloroethane ( $C_2Cl_6$ ).
+The pouring temperature of the molten metal in the mold was 1000 K or 723°C. Six K-type thermocouples at different locations along the wedge casting were placed as illustrated in Figure 1(a).
+Time-temperature curves were obtained at each location using the thermocouple reading.
+The thickness increases gradually from 6 mm at location 1 to 34 mm at location 6 as shown in Figure 1(b).
+It is expected that location 1 has the fastest cooling rate, while location 6 has the slowest cooling rate of the six locations.

-Figure 1: Schematic of thermocouple positions in the wedge cast sample elements in the mischmetal is as follows: %Ce=55.90, %La=30.50, %Pd=6.80, %Nd=5.20, % others=1.60.
+The bulk compositions of the investigated alloys are presented in Table 2.
+In AE44 alloy, rare earth elements were added as mischmetal.
+The percentage of the rare earth elements in the mischmetal is as follows: %Ce = 55.90, %La = 30.50, %Pd = 6.80, %Nd = 5.20, and %others = 1.60.